vllm-project/vllm/docs/source/getting_started/amd-installation.md

 You can build and install vLLM from source.

-First, build a docker image from [Dockerfile.rocm](https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm) and launch a docker container from the image.
+First, build a docker image from <gh-file:Dockerfile.rocm> and launch a docker container from the image.
 It is important that the user kicks off the docker build using buildkit.
 Either the user put DOCKER_BUILDKIT=1 as environment variable when calling docker build command, or the user needs to setup buildkit in the docker daemon configuration /etc/docker/daemon.json as follows and restart the daemon:

 ```console